bcgov/platform-developer-docs/tech-docs-writing-guide.md

 ## Audience and perspective

-The audience for the technical documentation generally has a high-level of devops knowledge and there are also other avenues for assistance (for example, Rocket.Chat).
+The audience for the technical documentation generally has a high-level of devops knowledge and there are also other avenues for assistance (for example, MS Teams channels).

 ### Duplicate content